31Carlton7/apcs-codehs/README.md

 <h1 align="center">AP Computer Science A - CodeHS</h1><p align="center">This repository contains all the answers for units 1 - 10 in the APCSA CodeHS Java course.
 Be sure to leave a star 🌟</p>

-**NOTICE**: The answers from this repository will be taken down effective Wednesday, February 1st.
-CodeHS Caught on 😕
+**NOTICE**: The answers from this repository will be taken down effective Wednesday, February 1st, 2023.
+CodeHS Caught on 😕 Hit me up on Instagram (31Carlton7)[https://www.instagram.com/31carlton7] for the answers.
 ## Common Answers

 ### If an assignment has 2 or more files...